 According to a publication in The Journal of the American Medical Association on Oct 6, the study concluded that adult cardiac arrest victims had 60% more chances of survival than those who didn't receive appropriate CPR in a mall or a restaurant.
 American Health Association is a leader in training individuals for CPR, using rescue breathing as an important part, and has updated its stance on training after the research in 2008.

 After investigation, it is found that chest compressions-only compressions are more efficient than giving both chest compressions and mouth to mouth breath for a patient receiving from a bystander.
-Continuous chest compressions are helpful in resuscitating until the arrival of Emergency Medical Services team reaches the victim of out of hospital cardiac arrest.
+Continuous chest compressions are helpful in resuscitating until the arrival of emergency medical services team reaches the victim of out of hospital cardiac arrest.

 There are several reasons for preference for chest compressions: